Triaenops goodmani: Description

 Triaenops goodmani is known from three mandibles (lower jaws): one with the fourth premolar (p4) and first and second molars (m1–2) and two with the second and third molars (m2–3).
 The jaw is relatively robust.
 The p4 resembles a canine, having a single cusp that is about as high as the highest cusp on m1 and lacking accessory shelves or cusps.
-The molars are narrow-crowned and longer than in T. menamena, P. auritus, and P. furculus.
+The molars are narrow-crowned and longer than in T. menamena, P. auritus, and P. furcula.
 Length of m2 ranges from 1.55 to 1.57 mm and width from 0.98 to 1.02 mm.
 On m1, the trigonid (front group of cusps) is narrower and slightly higher than the talonid at the back.
 The protoconid, one of the main cusps in the trigonid, is the highest cusp, but is only slightly higher than the hypoconid (a cusp in the talonid); in living Madagascan Triaenops and Paratriaenops, the protoconid is substantially higher than the hypoconid.
 The paraconid, metaconid (both cusps in the trigonid), and entoconid (a cusp in the talonid) are lower than in Paratriaenops auritus.
 The hypoconulid (part of the talonid) is small but distinct and is the lowest cusp.
 It is separated from the entoconid by a gap.
 T. goodmani lacks a ridge, the preentocristid, connecting the entoconid to the metaconid.
 There is a crest (cingulum) at the front and back of the tooth.
 The last two molars are similar to m1, but in m2 the talonid is only slightly wider than the trigonid and in m3 the two are of equal width.
 In addition, a shelf is present between the protoconid and hypoconid on m2 and m3 is smaller, lacks the gap between the entoconid and hypoconulid, and has a weak ridge between the entoconid and metaconid.
 These characteristics are typical of Triaenops and Paratriaenops.

 From the same site where T. goodmani was found, Samonds also recorded the distal (far) end of a Triaenops humerus (upper arm bone), with a width of 3.58 mm.
 This bone was similar to humeri of T. menamena, but she did not identify it as either species because of the small size difference between T. menamena and T. goodmani.
 In site NCC-1 (estimated 69,600 to 86,800 years old), two Triaenops mandibles were recorded, one with p4 and m1 and another with m1–2 and part of m3.
 Relative to living Triaenops and Paratriaenops, m1 in those jaws is longer and narrower.
 Although sample sizes are small, the measurements do not resemble those of T. goodmani.
 In addition, the ridge between the entoconid and metaconid is stronger than in T. goodmani.
 Samonds identified these jaws only as Triaenops.